yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 <details>
 <summary><strong>(Open Me) Suggested Questions for Further Study</strong></summary>

+Context: I am a technical client facing Chainguard rep who is new to Linux, answer the below questions with this in mind
 - What's the difference between OS-level and app-level package managers?
-- How does Chainguard address application vs OS dependencies?
+- How does Chainguard address application dependencies vs OS dependencies?
 - What does the `$PATH` variable do?
 - What is a binary file and how is it different from a normal text file?